GenomicDataInfrastructure/gdi-userportal-docs/content/docs/application-architecture/_index.md

 ### Scalability and Performance

+All components developed and delivered for GDI will be containerised.

+All REST api's developed for GDI will be stateless, to support horizontal scalability.

+Kong will be deployed to provide observability features, in other to monitor possible bottlenecks and mitigate network issues.

-At this point the deployment of the User Portal is yet to be defined, but all components will be containerised to support different strategies.
-Anyway, further evaluation is needed to understand how CKAN can be scaled.
+Further evaluation is needed to understand how CKAN can be scaled.

 Also further evaluation is needed to understand response time and availability of REMS and Beacon Network, in order to decide if extra resiliency mechanisms are required (e.g. caching, circuit breaking).

 Centralised metrics and logs system are strongly recommended to enable fast and effective actions on possible future disruptions.

 ### Testing and Quality Assurance